mathmusicoverlord/orthrus/docsrc/rst/add_new_attributes_using_queries.rst

 Adding new attributes to metadata
 =================================
-There may be situations where the :py:attr:`metadata <datasci.core.dataset.DataSet.metadata>` does not have a direct attribute you want to visualize or classify with.
+There may be situations where the :py:attr:`metadata <orthrus.core.dataset.DataSet.metadata>` does not have a direct attribute you want to visualize or classify with.
 For instance, while the GSE_730732 dataset has a `shedding` attribute, it does not have an attribute for `control` class; the `control` class is inferred from time.
 In this instance, all samples with `time_id` <= 0 are considered controls.
-The :py:meth:`generate_attr_from_queries <datasci.core.dataset.DataSet.generate_attr_from_queries>` method can be used to create new attributes using queries, which can then be used for classifciation and visualization.
+The :py:meth:`generate_attr_from_queries <orthrus.core.dataset.DataSet.generate_attr_from_queries>` method can be used to create new attributes using queries, which can then be used for classifciation and visualization.

 Let's consider the example that we want to visualize the following classes: